jesus87hlm/coolerMasterKeyboardWarning/README.md

 # coolerMasterKeyboardWarning

-Trying to give utility to rgb keyboards for programming using CoolerMaster SDK to make keyboard blink
+Trying to give some utility to rgb keyboards for programming using CoolerMaster SDK

 ### Settings.json